I am an assistant professor in the Department of Mathematics and Computer Science. In May 2016, I earned my Ph.D. in computer science department from

 Outside of scheduled office hours, I am also available by appointment.
 If you

-want to make an appointment, just send me an e-mail.
+would like to make an appointment, feel free to send me an e-mail.

 - Zhixiong Chen, Ting Gu, and Andrew Klapper.
 On the q-bentness of Boolean functions.
 Designs, Codes and Cryptography, 87.1 (2019): 163-171.